 Choose from a variety of lease terms to suit your individual needs.
-We will quote all options to you so that you make an informed decision.
+We will quote all options to you to make an informed decision.

-Fixed monthly payments allow you to accurately forecast budgets.
+Fixed monthly payments allow you to forecast budgets accurately.

 Leasing can reduce your overall tax bill, as the cost is deductible as a business expense reducing the net cost of leasing the equipment.

-If you lease you do not have to pay the cost of the plotter immediately and you may reclaim everything you pay out on a 'by payment' basis - monthly, quaterly or annually.
+If you lease, you do not have to pay the cost of the plotter immediately, and you may reclaim everything you pay out on a 'by payment' basis - monthly, quarterly, or annually.

 It is well accepted that a plotter or wide-format MFP system is not a business asset that appreciates: This type of technology depreciates faster than the vast majority of purchased assets.

-Large format printer leasing improves cash flow and creates a hedge against inflation, depreciation and obsolescence.
-Importantly, it allows you to take advantage of technology improvement at a time of your choosing and at a reasonable cost.
+Large format printer leasing improves cash flow and creates a hedge against inflation, depreciation, and obsolescence.
+Importantly, it allows you to take advantage of technology improvement at a time of your choosing and a reasonable cost.

 By contrast, a business that owns its office equipment can only upgrade by reinvesting and disposing of the existing asset.

-A wide printer lease with TAVCO will include provisions to trade up to a newer model or, when necessary, to one that accommodates the higher volume, speed and features your business requires at the right time, giving you freedom to upgrade without buying new.
+A wide printer lease with TAVCO will include provisions to trade up to a newer model or, when necessary, to one that accommodates the higher volume, speed, and features your business requires at the right time, giving you the freedom to upgrade without buying new.

-Furthermore, you are able to preserve your existing bank lines and optimize your use of commercial credit sources.
+Furthermore, you can preserve your existing bank lines and optimize your use of commercial credit sources.

-You can choose the option that makes for the most comfortable leasing arrangement, depending on the equipment, of fleet, lease terms generally run anywhere between 2 and 5 years.
+You can choose the option that makes for the most comfortable leasing arrangement; depending on the equipment or fleet, lease terms generally run between 2 and 5 years.

-This gives you immediate access to the equipment you need, the necessary speed, and the right multifunctional technology, via payments your business can handle and without the large deposit normally associated with outright purchase.
+This gives you immediate access to the equipment you need, the necessary speed, and the right multifunctional technology via payments your business can handle without the large deposit typically associated with outright purchase.

 Let the new equipment provide you with a return ...
-The reason for a new wide-format system is to increase productivity; with leasing you are in the position to use the cost saving and increased production ROI to make the periodic payments.
+The reason for a new wide-format system is to increase productivity; with leasing, you are in the position to use the cost-saving and increased production ROI to make periodic payments.

-This of course gives you the advantage of staying in touch with the latest technology by changing your equipment towards the end of your lease.
+This gives you the advantage of staying in touch with the latest technology by changing your equipment towards the end of your lease.

 Yes.
-An equipment leasing organization allows businesses to keep up with changes in technology as your original installation can be altered either during or at the end of your lease period.
+An equipment leasing organization allows businesses to keep up with technological changes as your original installation can be altered either during or at the end of your lease period.

-The normal reason for this is due to a customer's expansion of business and their changing needs.
+The usual reason for this is due to a customer's business expansion and changing needs.

 All sectors of the US economy take advantage of business equipment leasing; it is the most popular choice for small businesses that need new capital equipment.

-Leasing helps SMBs just as a large multi-national organizations, keep a tighter control on their finances and enjoy the tax efficiency and upgrade opportunities of a lease agreement over purchasing.
+Leasing helps SMBs, just as large multi-national organizations, keep tighter control on their finances and enjoy the tax efficiency and upgrade opportunities of a lease agreement over purchasing.

-Leasing is a contract between a finance company and a customer, giving the customer use of the equipment on payments of rentals over a period.
+Leasing is a contract between a finance company and a customer, giving the customer use of the equipment on rental payments over a period.

-When you lease equipment you make a series of regular (usually monthly) payments, instead of a large capital outlay.
+When you lease equipment, you make regular (usually monthly) payments instead of a large capital outlay.

-The cash flow and tax relief benefits of leasing provide a very strong case against cash purchase.
-If you buy equipment outright the capital invested becomes, in effect, tied up in a depreciating asset.
-Plotter leasing on the other hand allows you to save resources for other purposes or opportunities.
+The cash flow and tax relief benefits of leasing provide a solid case against cash purchases.
+If you buy equipment outright, the capital invested becomes, in effect, tied up in a depreciating asset.
+Plotter leasing, on the other hand, allows you to save resources for other purposes or opportunities.

-To be sure of the right decision for your business specifically, speak to your accountant who can advise upon what is best for your company financially.
+To make the right decision for your business, speak to your accountant, who can advise on what is financially best for your company.